Pixel 9a vs Nothing Phone (3a) Pro: Nothing can stop the Pixel 9a

 Intro

 We often lament how expensive modern flagships are, but the truth of the matter is that there are amazing value propositions out there.
-The Pixel 9a and the Nothing Phone (3a) Pro are both in that camp, and even though these two models are still under wraps, we can already tell that they will offer a great bang for your bucks.
+The Pixel 9a and the Nothing Phone (3a) Pro are both in that camp, and both of these phones offer a great bang for your bucks.

-The Pixel 9a is shaping out to be another great A-series device that might be threatening to Google's own flagship series among other competitors.
+The Pixel 9a is another great A-series device that's even threatening Google's own flagship series among other competitors.
 The Nothing Phone (3a) Pro, on the other hand, tries to be the buffed-up midranger you'd be tempted to choose over affordable and not-so-affordable flagships.

 Pixel 9a | Nothing Phone (3a) Pro |